 4) Know Who You Want to Reach

-Identify whose attention you’re trying to get for your unique niche, use the various press as well as media channels to reach them.
-Bear in mind that, saying you want more customers doesn’t offer you direction and it’s vague.
+Identify whose attention you’re trying to get for your unique niche, and use the various press as well as media channels to reach them.
+Bear in mind that saying you want more customers doesn’t offer you direction.
+In fact, it’s quite vague.
 Make sure to determine a certain audience and subset of people related to your niche then build from there.

 Although it takes a lot of work, the more certain you can be about your target audience and what they like, the more you can find specific kinds of press coverage for your needs.
-Publications have their own target audience as well, so it helps to know what these are to point you to the right direction.
+Publications have their own target audience as well, so it helps to find out who reads each publication.

-When pitching stories, usually, you can expect journalists to get back to you after a day or so.
+When pitching stories, you can usually expect journalists to get back to you after a day or so.
 Journalists always want publishable and informative content.
 Thus, if your stories are appealing, you shouldn’t have an issue.
-But, from time to time, particularly in smaller publications, stories and pitches may get lost in the shuffling.
+But, from time to time, particularly in smaller publications, stories and pitches may get lost between the cracks.

-Make it a habit to follow up rather than wait for the press to contact you.
-Remember, it’s all right to reach out to various journalists with your pitches, but be transparent and upfront about what you’re doing.
-Doing so prevents your contacts from feeling abused or betrayed.
+Make it a habit to follow up rather than waiting for members of the press to contact you.
+Remember, it’s alright to reach out to various journalists with your pitches, but be transparent and upfront about what you’re doing.
+Doing so prevents your contacts from feeling insulted or betrayed.

-As mentioned, finding a press is quite challenging, but if you follow the tips mentioned above, you’ll end up with a reliable and good press that’s best suited for your unique niche.
+As mentioned, getting press coverage is quite challenging.
+Having said that, if you follow the tips mentioned above, you’ll end up with reliable and good press coverage that’s well-suited for your unique niche.